-Samantha Rick is one of CKF’s 2018 Bounce Back Award winners.
+Written by Samantha Rick, lung transplant recipient and one of CKF’s 2018 Bounce Back Award winners.
+Edited by CC Cunningham, CKF Program Coordinator.

 Samantha Rick was diagnosed with cystic fibrosis (CF), a fatal genetic lung disease, when she was just three years old.
 Sam’s lung capacity slowly deteriorated as she got older and, at the age of 27, she was put on 24/7 supplemental oxygen.
 By the time she was 30, her lung capacity had dropped to 10% and a double lung transplant was required to save her life.
 On August 13, 2011, Sam received her new lungs.